 EDIL 860 Group Methods and

 Processes 3

 EDIL 861 Educational Finance 3

 EDIL 866 Ethical Leadership and

 Decision-Making 3

 EDIL 867 Political Structures and Governance 3

 EDIL 869 Curriculum Leadership at the

 District Level 3

 EDIL 876 Advanced Educational Law 3

 EDLC 899 Independent Dissertation

 Research 15

 TOTAL HOURS: 48

-11 Six Terms or Two Years plus additional time the candidate a

-11 Six Terms or Two Years plus additional time the candidate may require to complete his or her dissertation (minimum of 15 hours) 12The program of studies includes 15 hours of core coursework; 18 hours in a given concentration; and a minimum of 15 hours of research related to completion of the candidate's dissertation
+Six Terms or Two Years plus additional time the candidate may require to complete his or her dissertation (minimum of 15 hours) The program of studies includes 15 hours of core coursework; 18 hours in a given concentration; and a minimum of 15 hours of research related to completion of the candidate's dissertation

-Doctor of Education: 63-Hour Program of Studies13 Concentration in Instructional Leadership
+Doctor of Education: 63-Hour Program of Studies Concentration in Instructional Leadership

-The following presents a typical strategy for completing the requirements within LMU's 63-Hour Doctoral Program of Studies, 14 which is designed for those candidates entering the program with a master's degree plus 30 hours or an educational specialist degree.
+The following presents a typical strategy for completing the requirements within LMU's 63-Hour Doctoral Program of Studies, which is designed for those candidates entering the program with a master's degree plus 30 hours or an educational specialist degree.
 This plan should be used with advice from the candidate's major professor.
 Courses on the plan may be scheduled during terms other those indicated.
 This possible plan reflects required core, research, and primary concentration coursework and is not an instructional leadership licensure program.